-"Naya understood what 'Brittana' meant to the many young women who were seeing themselves represented on television for the first time," their statement, released following the confirmation of her death last year, continued.
+"Naya understood what 'Brittana' meant to the many young women who were seeing themselves represented on television for the first time," their statement, released following the confirmation of her death in 2020, continued.
 "Naya always made sure that Santana's love for Brittany was expressed with dignity, strength and with pure intentions.
 Naya was always moved by the girls who reached out to her to tell her how much Santana and Brittany's love affected them.
 Naya's obligation to them—and to all of her fans was obvious.
 She had the rare combination of humility and endless confidence in her talent."

-In the days following her death, which came after afternoon spent on Lake Piru in California with son Josey that went tragically wrong, fans of the actress flooded the internet with loving tributes, making clear just how comforting it can be to see yourself and your struggle represented on TV while celebrating the singular and special spark Rivera had on screen.
+In the days following her passing, which came after an afternoon spent on Lake Piru in California with son Josey that went tragically wrong, fans of the actress flooded the internet with loving tributes, making clear just how comforting it can be to see yourself and your struggle represented on TV while celebrating the singular and special spark Rivera had on screen.

 "I cannot begin to describe the impact that Naya Rivera has had on my life.
 Through her portrayal of Santana, I was able to accept myself for who I am," Twitter user @meghanxgrace wrote.
 "She made me understand that it's okay to love whoever you want to love.
 I'm glad I had the privilege of having her as an LGBTQ+ representation onscreen throughout my childhood.
 You are deeply loved and will be dearly missed."